DORA · DORA Article 28 RoI · NIS2 · Basel III OR · FAIR-based Quantification · European-built

 • Basel Event Type scenario categories (7 categories)

-• OR Capital Charge calculation per process
+• OR Capital Impact estimation per process

 • Operational Risk Manager / Risk Coordinator governance roles for OR workflow

-• Basel III AMA-aligned OR reporting
+• Basel III OR Capital Report — RCSA-aligned, FAIR-quantified

 • Process ↔ ICT Asset integration for cross-domain risk view